Paola Paredes is “Unveiled” in Coming-Out Exhibition

-Many people remember coming out to their families, but they probably don’t have it captured on film.
-After being inspired by photographers documenting their own lives as well as coming across a photography book covering lesbian sexuality, photographer Paola Paredes decided not only to come out to her Catholic Ecuadorian family, but to also document the process.
-The result is a series of emotional photographs to complement a recognizable and important story that is currently being exhibited at Hillyer Art Space as part of FotoWeek DC.
+After being inspired by photographers documenting their own lives as well as coming across a photography book covering lesbian sexuality, Paredes decided not only to come out to her Catholic Ecuadorian family, but to capture the process on film.
+The result is “Unveiled,” a series of emotional photographs that throw us into Paredes’ milieu, giving us a seat at the table of a pivotal moment in Paredes’ life.
+It is currently being exhibited at Hillyer Art Space as part of FotoWeek DC.

-She hopes that her project, which resulted in acceptance by her parents, will inspire others to have the courage to come out as well; her commitment to this is very clear.
-At the gallery opening of her exhibition, many visitors got a chance to speak with Paredes and share their own stories, whether they ended happily like hers or not.
-Despite the intimate subject, Paredes tried to create a space where viewers could feel comfortable with the artist and her mission.
-Paredes even put up a visitor book in her exhibition room for viewers to write their comments and get in touch with her.
-In an interview with FotoRoom, she said “if “Unveiled” can help even one person come out of the closet, then I would have achieved my goal.”
+She hopes that her project, that resulted in acceptance by her parents (they even came to the gallery opening), will inspire others to have the courage to come out too.
+At the gallery opening of her exhibition at Hillyer Art Space, many got a chance to speak with Paredes and share their own stories, whether ending happily like hers or not.
+Despite the intimate subject, viewers immediately felt comfortable with Paredes.
+She even put up a visitor book in her exhibition room for viewers to write their comments and get in touch with her.
+Paredes says “If ‘Unveiled’ can help even one person come out of the closet, then I would have achieved my goal.”

 Hillyer Art Space will hold the exhibition until December 18th.